danfergo/gelsight_simulation/README.md

 # GelSight Simulation

-This repository contains the necessary ROS packages for executing the GelSight Simulation approach proposed in **(publication reference to be inserted here)**.
+This repository contains the necessary code for executing the Simulated Environment and experiments as in our [GelSight Simulation paper](https://arxiv.org/abs/2101.07169).
 These packages contain the drivers for running a GelSight sensor (in real world and simulation) and a FDM-Printer for carrying the described experiments (also in real world and simulation).
-Visit [danfergo.github.io/gelsight-simulation](https://danfergo.github.io/gelsight-simulation/) for more information.
+The experiments includes the final experiments for the dataset alignment and the *Sim2Real* classification task, and should be executed using Python 3 (outside ROS).
+Visit [danfergo.github.io/gelsight-simulation](https://danfergo.github.io/gelsight-simulation/) for more information about the work and links for downloading the datasets,

 ### Index of Packages